DeazStar/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script to print current directory
+0-currentworkingdirectory: A script to print current directory
+1-listit: A script to list files and directories